top of page

 — publish information about shortlisted entrants and their stories on our website

-b) Shortlisted entrants’ names, ages and story titles may be published online on the Maidstone LitFest website and Maidstone Borough Council website.
+b) Shortlisted entrants’ names, ages and story titles may be published online and on the Maidstone LitFest website.

 c) Your personal data will not be shared with any other third parties unless required or permitted by the law.